longrootchen/cifar100-pytorch/README.md

 Here are some re-implementations of Convolutional Networks on CIFAR-100 dataset.

+Note that the training set that consists of 50k training images was divided into 45k/5k train/val split.
+So I first made stratefied 10-fold split, resulting in the 'train_folds.csv'.

 ## Requirements

 - A single TITAN RTX (24G memory) is used.